Why Is My Restaurant Not Showing Up on Google Maps?

 Does uploading a menu to Google Business Profile help restaurant rankings?

 Menu information is a category-specific ranking factor most restaurant owners miss.
 Google Maps now indexes menu content for restaurants, and a complete, keyword-rich menu uploaded directly to your Google Business Profile gives you an additional relevance signal.
 If someone searches birria tacos temecula and your menu listing includes birria tacos, you have a relevance match that your competitor without a menu listing does not.
 Google also pulls menu content from third-party sources like Yelp and Allmenus - if those sources have an outdated or incomplete menu for your restaurant, it dilutes your relevance signals.
 Upload your current menu directly to your Google Business Profile and verify that third-party menu sources are accurate.
+Outdated prices or removed items on any of these platforms create a bounce rate problem: customers land on your profile, click to a menu that lists dishes you no longer offer, and leave without calling.

 How many photos does a restaurant need to rank in Google Maps?